-The school has an experienced Learning Mentor and a SENCO, who has completed the NASENCo award.
+The school has an experienced Learning Mentor and a SENCO, who has All staff should receive regular training to enable them to meet a range of completed the NASENCo award.
 They provide support to class teachers and support staff in planning for children with SEND.